morhendos/casino-liga/DASHBOARD-REDESIGN-IMPROVEMENTS.md

 - Reduced nesting in components for better maintainability
 - Added new helper styles for common UI patterns
 - Improved backdrop styling for better depth and layering
+- Added new AdminTopBar component for consistent admin header
+- Created more responsive layouts for better mobile experience

 ## Design Language Consistency
 These improvements maintain the established design language while addressing usability issues: